Scorecards

 • Prerequisite to certification: 50% of benthic habitat type in a region closed to all fishing

-• Proposals and consultations in 2021 did not address these issues – the current definition for ‘irreversible damage’ as ‘recover in 20 years or more’ remains and protection or closure thresholds are not being considered.
+• This was not changed during the FSR.
+The definition for ‘irreversible damage’ remains as ‘recover in 20 years or more’ and protection or closure thresholds were not considered.

 • Prerequisite for certification: risk based qualitative and quantitative data requirements exist for bycatch reporting